Rule 13. Counterclaim and crossclaim.

 (a)(2)(A) when the action was commenced, the claim was the subject of another pending action, or

 (a)(2)(B) the opposing party sued on its claim by attachment or other process that did not establish personal jurisdiction over the pleader on that claim, and the pleader does not assert any counterclaim under this rule.

 (b) Permissive counterclaim.
 A pleading may state as a counterclaim against an opposing party any claim that is not compulsory.

-(c) Counterclaim exceeding opposing claim.
-A counterclaim may or may not diminish or defeat the recovery sought by the opposing party.
-It may claim relief exceeding in amount or different in kind from that sought in the pleading of the opposing party.
+(c) Relief sought in a counterclaim.
+A counterclaim need not diminish or defeat the recovery sought by the opposing party.
+It may request relief that exceeds in amount or differs in kind from the relief sought by the opposing party.

-(f) Cross-claim against co-party.
-A pleading may state as a cross-claim any claim by one party against a co-party arising out of the transaction or occurrence that is the subject-matter either of the original action or of a counterclaim therein or relating to any property that is the subject-matter of the original action.
-Such cross-claim may include a claim that the party against whom it is asserted is or may be liable to the cross-claimant for all or part of a claim asserted in the action against the cross-claimant.
+(e) Crossclaim against coparty.
+A pleading may state as a crossclaim any claim by one party against a coparty if the claim arises out of the transaction or occurrence that is the subject matter of the original action or of a counterclaim, or if the claim relates to any property that is the subject matter of the original action.
+The crossclaim may include a claim that the coparty is or may be liable to the crossclaimant for all or part of a claim asserted in the action against the crossclaimant.